kartoza/TheKartozaHandbook/docs/library/media/index.md

-# Kartoza Mediacenter
+# Kartoza Media Center

-Welcome to the Kartoza Mediacenter.
+Welcome to the Kartoza Media Center.

 Here you can find links to media releases, social media feeds, and notices from Kartoza (Pty) Ltd